 Media Literacy Project was founded by Deirdre Downs in 1993.
 That same year, Albuquerque Academy agreed to house and support us through in-kind adminstrative and technical support.
 We remained on the Academy campus until we closed on June 30, 2015.
-During our 22 years of existence, Media Literacy Project is a nationally recognized leader in media literacy resources and education.
-Since 1993, Media Literacy Project has delivered dynamic multimedia presentations at conferences, workshops, and classrooms across the country and internationally in Mexico, Tunisia, Venezuala, Uganda, Germany, United Kingdom, and more.
-Our media literacy curricula and action guides are used in countless schools and communities and our training programs have inspired thousands of people to think critically and take action.
+During our 22 years of existence, Media Literacy Project was a nationally recognized leader in media literacy resources and education.
+We delivered thousands of dynamic, multimedia presentations at conferences, workshops, and classrooms across the country and internationally in Mexico, Tunisia, Venezuala, Uganda, Germany, United Kingdom, and more.
+Our media literacy curricula and action guides were used in countless schools and communities and our training programs inspired hundreds of thousands of people to think critically and take action.
 Many schools and organizations continue to use our materials today.

 Please see below for the Vision, Mission, and Values that guided our work.

 We believe media should build bridges between communities and take down walls.

 Through education, programs, and grassroots campaigns, our mission is to transform people into critical media consumers and engaged media justice advocates who deconstruct media, inform media policy, and create media that reflect their lived experience.